 Soon, I began to see the old fishing village of Staxigoe ahead:

-As I got closer, my meandering path was abruptly constrained:
+As I got closer, my meandering path was abruptly constrained, which also made it more clearly defined:

 Staxigoe (from Norse stakkr, ‘stack’ and gjá, ‘chasm’) was once the largest herring salting station in Europe, but the use of ever-larger boats and the subsequent growth of Wick as a herring port killed it dead.
 Today, its harbour is more likely to play host to a pleasant picnic than to a fishing vessel.